Aldo Fraccaroli: Life

-Born in Milan, Fraccaroli was the son of the author, journalist and screenwriter, Arnaldo Fraccaroli, and Lisetta Camerino.
+Born in Milan, Fraccaroli was the son of the author, journalist and screenwriter Arnaldo Fraccaroli, and Lisetta Camerino.
 He began contributing articles and reviews to the newspaper Corriere della Sera among other general interest publications and the French naval annual Flottes de combat in 1937.
 The following year his photographs from the 5 May 1938 naval parade in the Gulf of Naples that was observed by Adolf Hitler and Benito Mussolini were published by the naval annual Jane's Fighting Ships.

-Prevented by poor eyesight from joining the Regia Marina, Fraccaroli joined its reserve component and was commissioned as a Paymaster Sub-Lieutenant after the start of World War II.
+Fraccaroli joined the Regia Marina reserve component and was commissioned as a Paymaster Sub-Lieutenant after the start of World War II.
 After assignments in Venice and Greece, he was transferred to the Naval Ministry in Rome in 1942.
 He was in the city when the Italians signed the Armistice of Cassibile with the Allies on 8 September and was able to rescue all of his negatives that were in storage at the Navy's Photographic Service.
 Dismissed from service afterwards, he returned to Milan where he finished his degree in jurisprudence.
 He was recalled to service in April 1945, but was again released about a year later.

-After the war Fraccaroli began working with the Italian edition of Reader's Digest and publishing articles in the newspapers L'Italia and Il Popolo as well as magazines such as Epoca.
+After the war, Fraccaroli began working with the Italian edition of Reader's Digest and publishing articles in the newspapers L'Italia and Il Popolo as well as magazines such as Epoca.
 He resumed contributing to Jane's Fighting Ships and he published a special supplement to the 1950/51 edition covering Regia Marina's wartime construction that was the first authoritative material on this subject to be published in English.